Reconfigurable quantum fluid molecules of bound states in the continuum: Introduction

 \section{Introduction}

-Development of artificially structured materials at the nanoscale in solid-state technologies and photonics has opened opportunities to explore the coupling between matter and light that is confined due to peculiar conditions.
-In the recent years, such confined modes---known as symmetry protected bound states in the continuum (BICs)---have emerged in full force through precise parameter tuning in synthetic lattices across various wave-mechanical and quantum systems~\cite{Hsu_NatRevMat2016}.
+Development of artificially structured materials at the nanoscale in solid-state technologies and photonics has opened opportunities to explore the coupling between matter and confined light.
+In the recent years, confined photonic modes---known as symmetry protected bound states in the continuum (BICs)---have emerged in full force through precise parameter tuning in synthetic lattices across various wave-mechanical and quantum systems~\cite{Hsu_NatRevMat2016}.
 In optical systems~\cite{Azzam_AdvOptMat2021}, these extremely high $Q$-factor BIC resonances cannot radiate energy despite residing within the light cone, opening perspectives on ultralow threshold lasing devices emitting coherent vectorial light~\cite{Kodigala_Nature2017, Hwang_NatComm2021} associated with the inherent momentum-space topological charge of BICs~\cite{Zhen_PRL2014, Doeleman_NatPho2018}.
 Aside from low-threshold lasing devices, photonic BICs have a wide reaching application from plasmonics to photonic waveguides and crystals including sensing~\cite{Chen_OptLett2022}, filtering~\cite{Foley_PRB2014}, and enhancing light-matter interactions~\cite{Aigner_Arxiv2022}.
 Other interesting optical effects like multistability~\cite{Krasikov_PRB2018} and solitons~\cite{Dolinina_PRE2021} have been predicted for BICs when nonlinearity is introduced to the system.

-Quite recently, BICs operating in the strong light-matter coupling regime in subwavelength grated semiconductor heterostructures were proposed~\cite{Lu_PhotRes2020} and demonstrated~\cite{Kravtsov_LSA2020}.
-In these structures emergent light-matter quasiparticles known as exciton-polaritons (here after polaritons) can undergo nonequilibrium Bose-Einstein condensation in a low-loss BIC mode~\cite{Ardizzone_Nature2022}.
+Quite recently, BICs operating in the strong light-matter coupling regime in subwavelength grated semiconductor heterostructures were proposed~\cite{Lu_PhotRes2020} and demonstrated~\cite{Kravtsov_LSA2020, dang_realization_2022}.
+In these structures emergent light-matter bosonic quasiparticles known as exciton-polaritons (here after polaritons) can undergo nonequilibrium Bose-Einstein condensation~\cite{Byrnes_NatPhys2014} in a low-loss BIC mode~\cite{Ardizzone_Nature2022}.